Reviews of Hilda (2018) and related work

 Luke Pearson, who created the original comics, also wrote for Adventure Time (2010).
 Where Adventure Time took callous violence from early video games, Pearson’s Hilda took vibrant colour design instead.
 The palette is simplified to equidistant bases.
 The line work is some of the best I’ve ever seen: It looks as if the lines were reduced to a binary single-colour pixel layer with slightly jagged edges to make the colour fills easy, instead of using Bezier vectors, and it’s done so well that it actually contributes to the beauty of the animation, evoking the neat yet organic quality of Rapidograph on acetate in traditional animation.
 Visually, it’s like a massage for the brain, like the digital order of isometry laminated with the sheer joy of cel-style animation.

 I think this is it: The apotheosis of the cartoon, of contemporary family animation as it was made in the anglophonic cultural sphere.
 They pulled it off at last.
 In a sense, this is the promise of world animation fulfilled, finally pushing away the debris of Disney’s anthropomorphic past dominance and making something new and amazing—yet easily palatable—in the UK, Canada and USA.
 It reminds me of the themes of Japanese children’s animation, like Figure 17: Tsubasa & Hikaru (2001), but is not just an imitation.
-Patrick McHale, Pearson’s fellow Adventure Time alumnus, stuck closer to the template in Over the Garden Wall (2014), to its detriment.
+Patrick McHale, Pearson’s fellow Adventure Time alumnus, stuck closer to the Western template in Over the Garden Wall (2014), to its detriment.